 This is the period of time, the tea leaves go through a visible change in color from pale green to dark rich brown.
 It is also during this time that the tea leaves develop the strong aroma of roasted nuts, caramel and/or dark chocolate.

 After sufficient oxidation, depending on the type of black tea being produced, the tea is then dried in a commercial dryer.
 This process stops the oxidation process completely and also locks in the aromatics developed during the peak of the oxidation process.
-This drying process basically completes the production process for the black tea and the final teas that come out of the dryer is known as The DMT (Dryer Mouth Tea).
+This drying process basically completes the production process for the black tea and the final teas that come out of the dryer are known as The DMT (Dryer Mouth Tea).

 Many teas are sold as DMT (Dryer Mouth Tea) without any sorting but our Kanchanjangha Noir goes through many other sorting and grading processes.
 The DMT is placed though several tea sorting machines that result in different grades of teas such as SFTGFOP1, TGBOP, GOF and so on.
 After machine sorting, the teas also go through a manual hand-sorting before being packed and sent to our customers.